Hamburg Noir

 “Drill?”
 Edda said, sitting up.
 The pale guy didn’t look like an athlete, let alone a warrior.

-“That’s right,” the pale guy said, looking at a bong on the table instead of her.
+“That’s right,” he said, looking at a bong on the table instead of her.

 “I think there’s a lot you don’t get,” the pale guy said to the bong.

 Edda pulled her hand free and sat forward.
-Enough is enough, she thought.
 “Why Schulterblatt?”

 Strong fingers massaged Edda’s trapezius muscle, trying to calm her down.
-Edda rotated her shoulders like in the ring.
+She rotated her shoulders like in the ring.
 The fingers stopped.

-“The cops will have an army waiting for you on Schulterblatt,” Edda said to the pale guy.
+“The cops will have an army waiting for you on Schulterblatt,” she said.
 “It’s the same thing every year.”

 “Was that a question?”

 Edda took a deep breath.
 “Why don’t you take the fight to the enemy?”
-Or why don’t I just ram that bong down your crock, she thought.
+Or why don’t I just ram that bong down your crock?

 “Excuse me?”

 Edda’s hook twitched.
 “Don’t shake your head at me.”
-Motherfucker, she thought.
+Motherfucker.

-“RAF just got it done,” Edda said.
+“RAF just got it done,” she said.
 In Frankfurt, her daddy’d told her all about the Red Army Faction offing GIs.
 Back then, he wasn’t allowed to wear his uniform off base.

 “You want us to kill cops?” the pale guy said.